tommyrharper/shared-notes/stakingv2/audit-response/omniscia-audit.md

 - I have added a zero address check for the `_kwenta` address.
 - I had added test cases for both of these checks.

+## SRV-01S: Inexistent Sanitization of Input Addresses

+- I have added zero value address checks for all values except `_contractOwner` based on same reasoning as above.